speakeztech/mlir-tutorial/docs/tutorials/01-getting-started.md

 - You're in a monorepo environment
 - You're contributing to Google's MLIR projects

 Both approaches teach the same MLIR concepts.
-The build system is infrastructure—choose what lets you focus on learning.
+The build system is infrastructure, choose what lets you focus on learning.

 ## Next Steps